 This year, in something of a first, Jindivick will host the Melbourne Food and Wine Festival 2019 for a weekend Village Feast that will transform the diminutive Gippsland town into a foodies paradise with a farmers market, collaborative food and wine events, and the option of a glamping-style sleepover for festival goers who want to settle in for the weekend.
 As the region has been affected by bushfires, 10% of ticket sales will be donated to the Gippsland Emergency Relief Fund.

-Melbourne restaurants can be expensive, which is why Restaurant Express, which runs throughout the festival is so cool.
+Melbourne restaurants can be expensive, which is why Restaurant Express, which runs throughout the 2019 Melbourne Food and Wine Festival is so cool.
 For A$40 you get a two-course lunch with matching wines at 70 restaurants across Victoria, including some of Melbourne’s best restaurants, everywhere from chef Neil Perry’s Spice Temple and Rosetta to legendary St Kilda’s Café de Stasio in St Kilda and wine bar Punch Lane.

 5 Events We Really Really Wish We Could Attend